filipeforattini/ff-iac-github-actions/README.md

 - `ff-svc-clients`: microservice that manages clients' data
 - `ff-app-budget`: application that organizes the company finances
+- `ff-mob-auth`: 2FA mobile application
-- `ff-iac-aws`: iac code to manage the aws environment
+- `ff-iac-aws`: infra as code to manage the aws environment

 ### Setup